Research Grant Competition 3

 What we're looking for

-Full details about selection criteria and scoring will be provided in the application pack.
+Full details about selection criteria and scoring will be provided in the Invitation to Apply Pack.

 Research should aim to generate learning, solutions, tools or methodologies that can be upscaled and replicated in other regions or countries.
 Uptake of research results is likely to require stakeholder involvement throughout project development and implementation.
 Proposed research must be carried out to a high ethical standard, including due consideration for gender equality and social inclusion.